Skip to main content

 Discover your imagination with self-tests built on research methodology

-Our free tests help you discover how vivid your mind's eye works.
-From complete aphantasia (no mental images) to hyperphantasia (extremely vivid imagery) – find out where you fall on this spectrum.
+Our free tests — often called an aphantasia quiz — help you discover how vivid your mind's eye really is.
+From complete aphantasia (no mental images) to hyperphantasia (extremely vivid imagery), find out where you fall on this spectrum.

 Also known as: Aphantasia, Afantasia, Aphantasy, Imageless mind